Where political heavyweights Biden, Trump and Obama are campaigning ahead of midterms

 Iowa: Former President Donald Trump holds a rally in Sioux City, Iowa with Republican Gov. Kim Reynolds and Sen. Chuck Grassley.

-New Mexico: President Joe Biden, Gov. Michelle Lujan Grisham, and other New Mexico Democrats will attend a rally hosted by the Democratic Party of New Mexico in Albuquerque.
+New Mexico: President Joe Biden, Governor Michelle Lujan Grisham, and other New Mexico Democrats will attend a rally hosted by the Democratic Party of New Mexico in Albuquerque.

+California: President Joe Biden will travel to San Diego, California, to participate in political event for 49th Congressional District candidate Mike Levin, a Democrat.

 Friday, Nov.
 4: